 Awards / Honors

-2018 Network Association Honorary Award
+2018 Network Honorary Award

 2017 Winner of the competition "Kultur.Digital", Canton of Bern